drogue-iot/rfcs/active/0001-cloud-multi-tenancy.md

 * Issue: https://github.com/drogue-iot/drogue-cloud/issues/12
 * PR: https://github.com/drogue-iot/rfcs/pull/1

+## Glossary

+* *Device* – A device, connecting to the system.
+Might also be a *gateway device*, communicating on behalf of other devices (edge node).
+Might also be another *service*, providing connectivity for either devices (e.g. The Things Network, Sigfox).
+* *Gateway device* – A device (for example a non IP enabled device) might use another device for sending data to the cloud.
+So there is one device the data originates from, and (optionally a different) device the connection originates from.
+If the data is coming from a different device then the connection, the latter device is called a *gateway device*.
+* *User* – A person accessing the system.
+Identified by some kind of credentials.
+Might also be another service.
+  Alternative terms: "account".
+* *Tenant* – A construct to isolate, scope devices into a group.
+Data and configuration is not shared between different tenants.
+Alternative terms: "(device) scope", "namespace".
+Also see below: [Unresolved topic – Naming](#naming-tenant-vs-namespace-vs-project-vs-application)
+* *Instance* – An instance of the whole deployment, serving multiple tenants.
+* *Cluster* – A Kubernetes cluster, possibly running other workload as well.

 ## Motivation

 We want to have some kind of isolation layer, to be able to host multiple users (tenants) on the same infrastructure.